marshallward/TiledSharp/README.rst

 * Tileset terraintypes
 * Data elements of images
-* Terrain and Probaility elements of Tileset tiles
+* Terrain and Probability elements of Tileset tiles
 * Individual images for tileset tiles